gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 After the command finishes, the discovery agent can enroll the affected clusters.

 This command will not run as a daemon and is solely used to setup the requirements for discovery service to work for active EKS clusters.
-For new clusters, the operator can either change the cluster creation script/guide to configure the RBAC and map it to the Teleport IAM role (`kubectl apply` followed by `eksctl create iamidentitymapping`) or run this command each time he creates a new cluster.

 ## Security